Shader Interfaces

 Shader Resource Interface

-When a shader stage accesses buffer or image resources, as described in the Resource Descriptors section, the shader resource variables must be matched with the pipeline layout that is provided at pipeline creation time.
+When a shader stage accesses buffer, tensor, or image resources through a descriptor, as described in the Resource Descriptors section, the shader resource variables must be matched with the pipeline layout that is provided at shader or pipeline creation time.
+If a pipeline is created with VK_PIPELINE_CREATE_2_DESCRIPTOR_HEAP_BIT_EXT, or a shader is created with VK_SHADER_CREATE_DESCRIPTOR_HEAP_BIT_EXT, then no layout information needs to be provided.

 The set of shader variables that form the shader resource interface for a stage are the variables statically used by that stage’s OpEntryPoint with a storage class of Uniform, UniformConstant, StorageBuffer, or PushConstant.
 For the fragment shader, this includes the fragment input attachment interface.

-The shader resource interface consists of two sub-interfaces: the push constant interface and the descriptor set interface.
+The shader resource interface consists of multiple sub-interfaces: the descriptor heap interface, the push constant interface, and the descriptor set interface.

 Push Constant Interface